-Ticks are commonly found near heavy vegetated areas, with or without moisture, such as in backyards, under leaves, around crevices and cracks of foundation, crawl spaces, or anywhere rodents or other small mammals are active.
+Ticks are commonly found near heavily vegetated areas, with or without moisture, such as in backyards, under leaves, around crevices and cracks of foundation, crawl spaces, or anywhere rodents or other small mammals are active.
 Ticks can enter homes by attaching themselves to clothing, pets, or people; therefore, it is important to check your kids for ticks and wash clothes immediately when they come inside from playing.
 Ticks feed on the blood of mammals, birds, and reptiles, and they do not care who the host is, as long as they are being fed.
 Ticks do not burrow themselves into the skin.
-Instead, only the mouth enters during the blood feeding.
+Instead, only the mouth enters during the blood-feeding.

 There are four stages in a tick’s life-cycle — egg, larvae, nymph, and adult.
-The nymph is the about the size of a poppy seed, while the adult tick can be as big as an apple seed.
+The nymph is about the size of a poppy seed, while the adult tick can be as big as an apple seed.
 In all four stages, ticks feed off blood.

 There are a variety of tick-borne diseases, but not all ticks carry diseases.
 Only ticks that have been infected with bacteria, viruses, or parasites present harm.
 The first sign of a tick is usually seeing the tick itself, then secondary signs include symptoms of bacteria or diseases transmitted by ticks.
 Also, only ticks in the nymph or adult phase are hazardous.